PingPongun/egui_struct/README.md

 EguiStruct is a rust derive macro that creates egui UI's from arbitrary structs and enums.
 This is useful for generating data bindings that can be modified and displayed in an [egui](https://github.com/emilk/egui) ui.

-Crate idea is similar to crates [egui-probe](https://github.com/zakarumych/egui-probe), [enum2egui](https://github.com/matthewjberger/enum2egui), [egui_inspect](https://github.com/Meisterlama/egui_inspect) and [egui-controls](https://github.com/aalekhpatel07/egui-controls), but there are some important differences:
+Crate idea is similar to crates [egui-probe](https://github.com/zakarumych/egui-probe), [enum2egui](https://github.com/matthewjberger/enum2egui), [egui_inspect](https://github.com/Meisterlama/egui_inspect) and [egui-controls](https://github.com/aalekhpatel07/egui-controls), but has some nice unique features:

 ## EguiStruct vs similar crates